ipfs-inactive/website/README.md

 You may need to `easy_install pip` if `pip` gives you not found warnings.

+## Relative paths

+The site is presently built so that all paths are relative, making it easy to deploy to IPFS.

 ## Site structure

 Here's the key highlights of various important files and folders: